JohnCoene/fbadsinsightsr/README.md

 ### v1.0 ###

 * Temporary fix to mess in return from GET-family functions; using `simplify = TRUE` in `getAny` will ignore the fields that cause the issue.
+* Added `getImage` function to fetch URLs of images used by an ad account, adset, etc.
+* Updated manual

 Bug Fixes: